How do I get my degree?

 6:15 PM.
 Use the back door entrance behind Mount Baker Theatre.
 Do not be late!
 The check-in process includes picking up your reader card, honor cords (if applicable), Veteran cords (if applicable), getting pictures taken, and finding your place in the marching order.
 This process can take some time!

-How many guests may I invite to Commencement?
+How many guests may I invite to the Commencement Ceremony?

 Each participating graduate is eligible to receive four (4) guest tickets.
-Guest tickets are free and are available in May at the Commencement Kick-off.
+Guest tickets are free and are available in June at the Commencement Ceremony Countdown.

 Who needs a guest ticket?

 The theater requires that each person entering the theater must have a ticket.
-The only exception is lap infants under two years of age who do not need their own seat.
 Mount Baker Theatre is part of the Bellingham Public Facilities District and is subject to policies of the BPFD.

 Where do I pick up my tickets?